GeoscienceAustralia/dea-config/dev/terria/README.md

 ### Testing Terria config changes manually

 1. Download the `terria-cube-v8.json` file to your PC
-2. Launch a clean instance of DEA Maps by appending `#clean` to the URL: https://terria-cube.terria.io/#clean
+2. Launch a clean instance of Terria Cube by appending `#clean` to the URL: https://terria-cube.terria.io/#clean
-2. Drag the `terria-cube-v8.json` file from your PC into DEA Maps
+2. Drag the `terria-cube-v8.json` file from your PC into Terria Cube

 ### Catalog Json files standard